Vintage Digital & Analogue Studio Effects

 Mixed Program Material: With mixed program material, the SPECTRAL LEVEL control should generally set 11:00 and 1:00, the HARMONIC LEVEL control should be set from 9:00 to 11:00, and the HARMONIC TUNING control should set 2kHz (10:00).

 Single tracks: With single tracks, you must use your ears as a guide.
-Almost any track will improved by a certain amount of Spectral Restoration.
+Almost any track will improve by a certain amount of Spectral Restoration.
 However, not all material is well-suited for Harmonic Restoration. me HARMONIC LEVEL control has a wide enough range so that it can make almost any program material sound audibly distorted if Harmonic Restoration is used to excess.
 Harmonic Restoration should add subtle “sheen” or “air” to most material while letting Spectral Restoration do most of the work.
 Use Harmonic Restoration with taste and restraint.

 Monophonic instruments (instruments that play only one note at a time) can often benefit from large amounts of Harmonic Restoration — particularly if they are being reproduced by a digital sampler.
-Drums and percussion can dramatically enhanced by very large amounts of Harmonic Restoration as well.
+Drums and percussion can dramatically be enhanced by very large amounts of Harmonic Restoration as well.

-in improving the audio quality of a synthesizer or less-than-16-bit sampler.
+Synthesizers: Digital synthesizers usually have sharp cut-off reconstruction filters that limit the high-frequency content of the output audio.
+In addition, many use less than 16-bit converters and are audibly noisy.
+Rx processing can invaluable in improving the audio quality of a synthesizer or less-than-16-bit sampler.
 Use the Harmonic Restoration section to add the energy missing at the top of the audio spectrum.
 Use the noise reduction section to clean up the idle noise and the noise.
 Because each synthesizer and sample is different, you must use your ears to guide your adjustment of the Orban 290RX.

 Frequency Response: > 20Hz – 20kHz